pdfcpu

 Let’s use a named text box defining value, font, bgcol, padding and border and call it sample2.

 We want to use Helvetica for all text boxes, so we define a named font and call it myFont.
-Font size and color will be overriden appropriately either within the text pool (texts) or within the final content elements:
+Font size and color will be overridden appropriately either within the text pool (texts) or within the final content elements: